oinak/oinak/README.md

 I am specialized in complex e-commerce and fintech web applications specialy within the Ruby on Rails ecosystem.
-I like [leanring new stuff and sharing with others](https://dev.to/oinak/), I have taught programming courses and collaborated in tech evetns, such as Spainjs, or the [Spanish Rails Conference](http://conferenciaror.es/).
+I like [leanring new stuff and sharing with others](https://dev.to/oinak/), I have taught programming courses and collaborated in tech events, such as Spainjs, or the [Spanish Rails Conference](http://conferenciaror.es/).

 I spend most of my non-working time trying to be a passable father and husband,